What is Sciatica?

-Lumbar spinal nerves carry messages from the legs about sensation to the brain and they also carry messages to the muscles within the legs to make them move and function.
+Lumbar spinal nerves carry messages from the legs to the brain about sensation.
+They also carry messages to the muscles in the legs to make them move and function.
 Some of these nerves also control the bladder, bowels and sexual function.

-‘Radicular pain’ is a term doctors use to describe pain when it is mainly from a single nerve root.
-Leg pain may also be referred from the back, however generally this leg pain does not go below then knee and is improved by treating the underlying back pain.
+‘Radicular pain’ is a term doctors use to describe pain originating from a specific nerve root.
+Leg pain may also be referred from the back, however generally the leg pain does not go below the knee and is improved by treating the underlying back pain.

 The size of the disc prolapse is NOT always proportional to the amount of pain or weakness felt.
-A very small disc prolapse in the wrong place can cause severe pain whereas a large central prolapsed might not cause any symptoms.
+A very small disc prolapse in the wrong place can cause severe pain whereas a large, central prolapsed disc may not cause any symptoms.

 What treatment is available?